JSY-Ben/SnipeScheduler/README.md

 - Settings:
   - Configure app, API, and LDAP options via `Settings` (staff only).
 Test buttons let you validate connections without saving.

+## Making Equipment available to be booked.

+For an asset on Snipe-IT to be made available on this app for reservation, both the model and the asset itself must be set to 'Requestable' in Snipe-IT.
+If a model is set to 'Requestable' and the asset is not, the model will be listed on the catalogue of this app, however the specific asset will not be able to be reserved.
+This is useful in case you have a certain batch of assets, but you don't want all of them to necessarily be bookable.